atarr3/campvideo-data/scripts/README.md

 # Feature Extraction
 To replicate the feature extraction step for creating all data in ``data\intermediate``, follow the instructions below in order as they appear.
+Note that some instructions in [Installation](#Installation) are duplicates from the [Validation](../README.md#Validation) step.
+If these steps have already been performed, users may skip them.

 ## Data
 Replication of the [Feature Extraction](#Feature-Extraction) step requires the collection of YouTube videos in MP4 format.
 Unfortunately, this dataset can be provided publicly.
 We provide a list of the YouTube Video IDs used in [``data/matches/matches.csv``](../data/matches/matches.csv) under the `uid` variable.
 Users able to obtain these videos should place them in the [``data/videos``](../data/video) folder, with each video file titled ``<YouTubeID>.mp4``. ``<YouTubeID>`` is the unique YouTube video ID.